SynTempVision/sdkPipelineTest/RebootLoopTest/TEST_PLAN.md

    - Is the device reachable via ssh
    - Seek USB enumeration status (grep the kernel log and command that reads what devices are connected to the USB hub)
    - Network behavior: ethernet link UP/DOWN count (grep the kernal log)
-   - CPU load / CPU Temp
+   - CPU load / CPU Temp / CPU Throttling
    - kernal log snapshot that is replaced everytime it is updated so im not storing exxcessive amounts of data.

 - New Pipeline:
-   - Number of usb error warnings
+   - Number of USB error warnings
    - Number of systemd resets on the pipeline
    - If calibration data loaded on pipeline start